lerebear/sizeup-action/README.md

 ### Building the distributed code for this Action

 As is common for Actions, this repository contains the distributed code for this Action in the [`dist`](./dist/) directory.
-As a result, any change to a file in [`src`](./src/) must also be accompanied by manual compilation.
+As a result, any change to a file in [`src`](./src/) or to [`package.json`](./package.json) must also be accompanied by manual compilation.
 This should be done with the following command:

 ```sh
 npm run all